Dordarus/Obsidian-notes/Level 3 Questions.md

 ### Concurrency vs Parallelism in ruby
 1. [[Concurrency and parallelism]]
-2. Sidekiq can process some tasks in parallel, How it's able to process the jobs in parallel?
+2. Sidekiq can process some tasks in parallel, How it's able to process the jobs in parallel? ([[Sidekiq and multithreads]])

 ## Database Architecture